enthought/mayavi/docs/source/mayavi/application.rst

     details are in the following sections.

   Python interpreter
-    The built-in Python interpreter that can be used to script mayavi and do other things.
-You can drag nodes from the mayavi tree and drop them on the interpreter and then script the object represented by the node!
+    The built-in Python interpreter that can be used to script Mayavi and do other things.
+You can drag nodes from the Mayavi tree and drop them on the interpreter and then script the object represented by the node!